OctopusDeploy/docs/docs/shared-content/octopus-recommendations/project-recommendations.include.md

 When components are decoupled from one another, they can have different deployment schedules, and do not have to be deployed in a specific order.
 That will negate the need for an orchestration project.

 :::hint
-In practice, it is rare for us to see the decoupling of all the components in a web application with a front-end, back-end, and database.
-It is much more common for pieces of functionality, or backend services, to be decoupled.
+In practice, it is rare to see the decoupling of all the components in a web application with a front-end, back-end, and database.
+It is much more common for functionality, or backend services, to be decoupled.
 :::

 ## Use Lifecycles and Channels to reflect your branching strategies